“Surprising theme park with Vekoma’s fabled Hammerhead Stall”

-That first roller coaster is called Roof Junior Coaster, which is a pretty logical name.
-It is indeed a junior coaster (built by the Italian manufacturer Fabbri, to be precise) and it was indeed placed on the roof of the Trojan Castle.
-We take the escalator to the 4th floor and we join the queue, where we suddenly seem to be the main attraction of the park.
-Almost all Taiwanese school boys and girls seem to be surprised by the presence of these two western visitors.
-Even the operator is clearly impressed and he calls us two very handsome men before pressing the start button.
-It’s a kind of amusing experience and, oddly enough, the actual ride is also great.
-This comes unexpected: Roof Junior Coaster is a standard spinning wild mouse like the Kung Fu Panda ride at Gardaland.
-And those coasters just aren’t that special.
-However, our vehicle starts to rotate so fast that I get completely disoriented.
-The result is a hilarious ride that I’ll probably never forget.
+Our first Taiwanese credit was called Roof Junior Coaster.
+This is a pretty logical name: it’s a junior coaster and it was indeed placed on the roof of the park’s Trojan Castle.
+After joining the queue, we suddenly seemed to be the main attraction of the park.
+Lots og Taiwanese school boys and girls seemed to be surprised by the presence of two western visitors.
+Even the operator was clearly impressed and he called us two very handsome men before pressing the start button.
+It was an amusing experience and, oddly enough, the actual ride was great as well.
+This came unexpectedly, as Roof Junior Coaster is nothing more than a standard spinning wild mouse.
+However, our vehicle started to rotate so rapidly that I got completely disoriented.
+It resulted in a hilarious ride that I’ll probably never forget.

-Another surprising attraction in the indoor section is called Dark Ride.
+Another surprising attraction in the Trojan Castle is Dark Ride.
 Logically, you’d expect… well, a dark ride.
 But in fact, this is a Junior Coaster built by Vekoma.
-It seems as if E-DA World got inspired by Disney once again, because some decoration elements look like they’re based on Journey to the Center of the Earth at Tokyo DisneySea.
-It’s obviously nonsense to compare a Taiwanese family roller coaster with one of the best Disney rides ever, but Dark Ride is nevertheless an excellent experience.
-It’s a smooth coaster, it’s quite long and they added some nice lighting effects.
-Although I definitely don’t want to call it the world’s best indoor roller coaster, Dark Ride exceeded all my expectations.
+It seems as if E-DA World got inspired by Disney, because some decoration elements were clearly based on Journey to the Center of the Earth at Tokyo DisneySea.
+It’s obviously nonsense to compare a Taiwanese family roller coaster with one of the best Disney rides ever, but Dark Ride is an excellent experience nevertheless.
+This was a smooth coaster with a good layout and some nice lighting effects.
+Although I definitely don’t consider it as the world’s best indoor roller coaster, Dark Ride exceeded all my expectations.
 Don’t miss it.

 Despite hot weather, I’m not really interested in riding a soaking Splash Battle.
 And travelling all the way to Taiwan for a dumb swinging ship… didn’t think so.
-However, another attraction with boats is definitely a must-do to me.
-I’m talking about Flume Ride, a 30-metre tall Shoot-the-Chutes.
-It’s one of the top attractions at E-DA World and those school groups seem to love it.
+However, another attraction with boats was definitely a must do for me.
+I’m talking about Flume Ride, a 30-metre tall Shoot-the-Chute.
 Thanks to a vague coaster part between its two lift hills, Flume Ride is actually considered a roller coaster by Coaster-Count.
 I admit that I usually skip these kinds of soaking rides, but the fact that it’s a roller coaster changed my mind.
-So just like almost every Taiwanese, I purchase a plastic poncho and I surrender to the tidal wave.
+That’s why I purchased a plastic poncho and surrendered to the tidal wave.
 As expected, the ride was fairly basic.
 The coaster section is worthless and it all revolves around the final splash.
 That splash was very impressive, by the way.
 I was hidden under a large plastic bag, but I felt a serious amount of water pouring down on me.
 That 30 TWD poncho was undoubtedly the best purchase I made at E-DA World.